 The main subject of this thesis is the Powerlt board, photographed in figure 1.2.
-It functions as power supply inside of the WaferScale system, described before, in which it is e.g. providing the wafer with 1.8 V and the FPGAs with 9.6 V. Its maximum rated power draw is 2 kW. [?]
+It functions as power supply inside of the WaferScale system, described before, in which it provides e.g. the wafer with 1.8 V and the FPGAs with 9.6 V. Its maximum rated power draw is 2 kW.
+[3] This Powerlt board has a integrated STM32 microcontroller1 which runs a custom firmware based on ChibiOS [5].
+The Powerlt also measures the following values: